 The information contained in this newsletter was submitted by the KPMG International member firm in Chile.

-© 2019 KPMG Auditores Consultores Ltda., sociedad de responsabilidad limitada chilena y una firma miembro de la red de firmas miembro independientes de KPMG afiliadas a KPMG International Cooperative (“KPMG International”), una entidad suiza.
+© 2020 KPMG Auditores Consultores SpA., sociedad por acciones chilena y una firma miembro de la red de firmas miembro independientes de KPMG afiliadas a KPMG International Cooperative ("KPMG International"), una entidad suiza.
 Todos los derechos reservados.

 Flash Alert is an Global Mobility Services publication of KPMG LLPs Washington National Tax practice.
 The KPMG logo and name are trademarks of KPMG International.
 KPMG International is a Swiss cooperative that serves as a coordinating entity for a network of independent member firms.
 KPMG International provides no audit or other client services.
 Such services are provided solely by member firms in their respective geographic areas.
 KPMG International and its member firms are legally distinct and separate entities.
 They are not and nothing contained herein shall be construed to place these entities in the relationship of parents, subsidiaries, agents, partners, or joint venturers.
 No member firm has any authority (actual, apparent, implied or otherwise) to obligate or bind KPMG International or any member firm in any manner whatsoever.
 The information contained in herein is of a general nature and is not intended to address the circumstances of any particular individual or entity.
 Although we endeavor to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
 No one should act on such information without appropriate professional advice after a thorough examination of the particular situation.